GarmentDiffusion: 3D Garment Sewing Pattern Generation with Multimodal Diffusion Transformers: Experiments

-\paragraph{Text-prompt generation.} To enhance our model's comprehension of multi-level design concepts from users, we design two-level text descriptions for the sewing patterns.
-The first level is a short but informative description of a garment category associated with its basic design features.
-The second level involves more detailed descriptions of garment components.
-The data annotation pipeline leverages the in-context understanding capabilities of LLMs to generate the multi-level design descriptions of sewing patterns.
-Specifically, we first remove irrelevant design features from the corresponding garment's design specification file.
-Then, we prompt Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3herdmodels} with a unified system prompt and the cleaned version of design specification file to construct the descriptions.
-It facilitates the \textit{automatic} annotations of multi-level text descriptions of sewing patterns.
-More details can be found in supplementary materials.
+To enhance our model's comprehension of multi-level design concepts from users, we design two-level text descriptions for the sewing patterns: a concise category-level summary with basic design features, and detailed component-level descriptions.
+Leveraging LLMs' in-context understanding, our annotation pipeline first filters irrelevant information from garment specification files, then prompts Llama-3.1-8B-Instruct~\cite{grattafiori2024llama3herdmodels} using a unified prompt to generate the multi-level descriptions automatically, as shown in Figure \ref{fig:data}.

 \paragraph{Image-prompt generation.} We select the garment sketches as the interactive interface between users and our model.
 To generate the garment sketches that closely emulate the hand-drawn style of professional garment designers, we initially render the 3D garment models (in \texttt{.obj} and \texttt{.ply} formats) of DressCodeData and GramentCodeData into 2D garment images using Blender's APIs~\cite{BlenderDocumentation}.
 Subsequently, we utilize MistoLine~\cite{zhang2023adding} and Anything-XL fine-tuned from SD-XL~\cite{podell2023sdxlimprovinglatentdiffusion} to extract the garment sketches, followed by a binarization operation.